aave/aip/content/aips/AIP-draft_add_FEI.md

 Fei Protocol launched in April 2021 with a DAO since day one, and currently has over $643 million in liquidity.
 Fei aligns itself with the top communities and teams in the space, including Aave, with a similar decentralization ethos.
 There has been a large voter turnout during important community and team lead proposals that supported stabilizing the peg after the initial launch of the protocol.

 5. How is the asset currently used?
-FEI is currently being used in lending markets, including Fuse, and soon to be CREAM.
-FEI is growing and finding utilization in other financial service offerings in the broader DeFi ecosystem: lending, synthetics, option platforms, exchanges and AMM’s, etc.
+FEI is currently being used in interest rate markets, including Fuse, and soon to be CREAM.
+FEI is growing and finding utilization in other financial service offerings in the broader DeFi ecosystem: synthetics, option platforms, exchanges and AMM’s, etc.

 6. Emission schedule